 Are you aware that mold growth will develop 24-48 hours later after moisture accumulates from a roof leak?
 We will help if you want to prevent leaks of a roof and other roof problems.

-Keep on reading to find out how to spot roof problems and fix them.
+Keep on reading to find out how to spot roof problems you may have in your Cape Cod home and fix them.

-Typical homeowners’ face issues with roofing is a leaking roof.
+Typical homeowners face issues with roof problems is a leaking roof.
 Many may consider shingles scratched, or missing.
-Such issues may contribute to leakage of water.
+Such issues may contribute to the leakage of water.

 Start checking the field by the chimney.
 Watch for any broken shingles, because even though water may slide just underneath the shingles.
 Examine the spotlights and gutters.